gokhanmeteerturk/chatfic-format/docs/README.md

 ```

 ## Tutorial
 We currently don't have any tutorials.
-Please check the examples below or play with [https://editor.chatficlab.com](the editor) to understand how things work.
+Please check the examples below or play with [the editor](https://editor.chatficlab.com) to understand how things work.

 ## See Examples